Need episode 2? Click here!

 The friction that built between us during our flight duplicates as we make our way down the gangway side by side.
 We’re surrounded by hundreds of other passengers, but my eyes only ever glance one way.

 Isabelle doesn’t seem to mind my gawk.
 Anytime she catches it, her lips part to suck in much-needed breaths before they curl into a smile.
 Her concealed grins have me watching her even more intently.

 Once we reach the end of the departure gate, Isabelle spins around to face me.
 “It was a pleasure to meet you, Mr. Holt.”

 My lips quirk in amusement when she thrusts out her hand to farewell me with a handshake.

 Never one to part ways on a sour note, I raise her hand to my mouth and press a kiss to the edge of her palm.
-It’s one part of the body that is often ignored even with it doing a majority of the work for your hands.
+It’s one part of the body that is often ignored, even with it doing most of the work for your hands.
 “Until Saturday, Isabelle.”

 She waits for our eyes to collide before she dips her chin, slips her hand out of mine, then hesitantly makes her way to the departure lounge.
 I watch her, aware I look like a creep but unable to force my eyes away.

 Organizing a casual hookup is not unusual for me, but the sudden realization I won’t be able to strip emotions out of our exchange as I do my business dealings is foreign.